Vietnam says Facebook should adhere by local laws

 "These companies must fully implement their tax and social responsibilities," Thang said in response to a question about the Reuters report.

+Thang said that Facebook had committed to adhering to Vietnamese laws and regulations, and that Vietnam would monitor how it implemented that commitment.

+"Information and communication firms should cooperate with the government of Vietnam to build a healthy and safe cyber environment," he added.

-(Reporting by Khanh Vu Writing by James Pearson; Editing by Toby Chopra)
+(Reporting by Khanh Vu; Writing by James Pearson; Editing by Toby Chopra and Alex Richardson)

 ((james.pearson@reuters.com; +84-24-3825-9623;))